 The parties acknowledge the importance of timely reimbursement of expense claims under this clause.
-The DHBs commit to process all completed reimbursement claims within 4 to 6 weeks of their submission.
-Where there is a pattern of failure to meet these timeframes, STONZ will raise the issue with DHB management, and the parties will work to address any systemic problems.
+The Employer commits to process all completed reimbursement claims within 4 to 6 weeks of their submission.
+Where there is a pattern of failure to meet these timeframes, STONZ will raise the issue with District management, and the parties will work to address any systemic problems.